 Wish to appeal?
 The application is easy, but make a case and give reasons.
 We do respond to your specific concerns and comparisons.

 Keep in mind what's important: neighborhood, building area and lot size are most critical.
 Secondary factors are condition, building quality and street. the other factors are relative minor.

 The Board of Assessors has 90 days to act on formal abatement applications.
 Notification of all decisions is mailed to the applicant.
-If your applications is approved, you will receive a notice indicating the amount of the Tax Abatement and the assessment reduction.
-Your abatement will normally be credited toward your may 1st tax bill.
+If your application is approved, you will receive a notice indicating the amount of the Tax Abatement and the assessment reduction.
+Your abatement will normally be credited toward your May 1st tax bill.
 If your abatement is granted after your bill is paid you will receive a refund check.

 You can also visit the Division of Local Services website at http://www.dls.state.ma.us for additional information.
 Abatement and Statutory Exemption application forms are available at http://www.dls.state.ma.us/PUBL/FORMS/abatement.PDF.